Miss North Dakota USA

 The Miss North Dakota USA competition is the pageant that selects the representative for the state of North Dakota in the Miss USA pageant.
 Since 2010 to 2024, was directed by Future Productions based in Savage, Minnesota.

 North Dakota's highest placements were in 2014 and 2021, when Audra Mari and Caitlyn Vogel, respectively, placed as the first runner-up.
 Both had formerly placed as the first runner-up in Miss Teen USA 2011 and Miss Teen USA 2019, respectively.

-Three Miss North Dakota USA titleholders have competed at Miss America and eight have competed at Miss Teen USA.
+Four Miss North Dakota USA titleholders have competed at Miss America and eight have competed at Miss Teen USA.

-Olivia Redding of Burlington was crowned Miss North Dakota USA 2025 on August 8, 2025, at the Franklin Center in Des Moines.
-She represented North Dakota at Miss USA 2025.
+Sophia Richards of Hope was crowned Miss North Dakota USA 2026 on May 30, 2026, at the Franklin Center in Des Moines.
+She will represent North Dakota at Miss USA 2026.